 And in Albion Street (Sandy Row)

-Also from Sandy Row, this is an early 36th (Ulster) Division mural but it includes a (post-partition) Ulster Banner and an aggressive quotation from Deuteronomy, bringing it firmly into the time-period of the modern UVF.
+Another theme that began to emerge during this period, used as an alternative to UVF gunmen (but not UDA), was the Ulster Volunteers.
+The organisation was formed in 1912 to resist Home Rule but it went on to join the 36 (Ulster) Brigade of the British Army in WWI.
+This mural is an early 36th (Ulster) Division mural but it includes a (post-partition) Ulster Banner and an aggressive quotation from Deuteronomy, bringing it firmly into the time-period of the modern UVF.

 Regimental flags are used in this flute band mural from Donegall Pass (south Belfast).